 It is also recomended that you read the following documents before you begin the bid, or at least before running your Eurocon.

-This is mainly guidance however you should be aware that you will be expected to provide these things if you win a bid to be a Eurocon.
+You should be aware that you will be expected to provide these things if you selected to be the Host of a Eurocon.